web-infra-dev/modern.js/README.md

 ## Credits

-Some implementation of Modern.js are modified from existing projects, such as create-react-app, vite, wmr and jest:
+Some implementation of Modern.js are modified from existing projects, such as create-react-app, vite, wmr and jest.
+Thanks for them.

 * Unbundled Dev Server: The server implementation is based on the idea and structure of [vite](https://github.com/vitejs) and [wmr](https://github.com/preactjs/wmr/tree/main/packages/wmr), and is adapted to the Modern.js application.